marty-suzuki/iOSDesignPatternSamples/README.md

 ## Other

-This sample uses [GithubKitForSample](https://github.com/marty-suzuki/GithubKitForSample) that makes to create demo app easily.
+This sample uses [FluxCapacitor](https://github.com/marty-suzuki/FluxCapacitor) and  [GithubKitForSample](https://github.com/marty-suzuki/GithubKitForSample) that makes to create demo app easily.

 ## Author